Lohfelden

 Lohfelden is a municipality in the district of Kassel, in Hesse, Germany.
 It is situated 6 km southeast of Kassel.
-It has three parts Crumbach, Ochsenhausen and the former independent Vollmarshausen.
+It has three parts Crumbach, Ochshausen and the former independent Vollmarshausen.

 Geography

 Lohfelden / Vollmarshausen borders in the northwest to the independent city of Kassel, in the northeast and east to the municipality Kaufungen, in the south with the municipality Söhrewald, in the west with the municipality Fuldabrück (all three in the district of Kassel).

 History

 The monastery of St. Alban in Mainz received rights in Crumbach in the 14th and 15th century.

 The farmers in the three villages were mostly part-time farmers and since the beginning of the 19th century they had workshops in which they produced parts for the new industries of Kassel.
 The Brothers Grimm visited the three villages in the 1820s, a drawing by Ludwig Emil Grimm from 1821 shows the late summer in Crumbach, another drawing the church of Vollmarshausen.
 Around 1850 many people were employed regularly in the industries of Kassel, in 1912 the Söhrebahn-rail as a connection to the town was built.

 A new settlement (called "Die Siedlung") between the villages Crumbach and Ochsenhausen was planned in 1919 and realized partially in the late 1930s by the architect Hannsgeorg Oechler.
 The architecture combines elements of a garden town with some neoclassic citations.
 On 1 June 1941, merged the two communities Crumbach and Ochsenhausen to the new community of Lohfelden.
 In the area of the municipality, at the former airfield Kassel-Waldau stood the aircraft industry Fieseler, known for the construction of the Fieseler Storch.
 The factory was badly damaged in World War II and never rebuilt, while the village of Vollmarshausen remained completely undamaged.

 The complete population was traditionally Protestant.
 This changed after 1945 with refugees and workers from other parts of Germany and Europe, today there exists also a large catholic community.
 Individual motor car traffic made the Söhrebahn-rail obsolete, the operation ended in 1966.
 The track was converted later into a walking and cycle path.

 On 1 December 1970 with the local government reform the former independent Vollmarshausen was added.
 The new Town Hall was built between the previous Lohfelden and Vollmarshausen.
 Kassel tried to incorporate the rich suburb and contacted the ministry of interior of the state of Hesse.
 In 1975 the incorporation failed after the resistance of the citizens of Lohfelden, but the community had to cede some boundaries to Kassel.
 Both cities made a treaty of cooperation they built together industrial areas, and for 30 years Lohfelden get the mayority of local taxes (today they are shared).